Computer history - 2014

 Reddit reaches 170 million registered users.

-The development of TrueCrypt discontinued on May 28, 2014.
+The development of TrueCrypt was discontinued on May 28, 2014.

 The ALS Ice Bucket Challenge went viral in July 2014.

-The Macworld magazine announced it would cease all print production on September 10, 2014.
+The Macworld magazine announced it ceased all print production on September 10, 2014.

 Gamergate started in August 2014.

-Information on the Shellshock vulnerability was first released to developers in September 2014.
+Information on the Shellshock vulnerability was released to developers in September 2014.

 On October 1, 2014, a Japanese man was sentenced to two years in prison for manufacturing 3D printed guns.
-He becomes the first person to serve time for a 3D printed gun.
+He became the first person to serve time for a 3D printed gun.

 The Silk Road 2.0 was shut down on November 6, 2014.

-The FIDO Alliance released their first official specification on December 9, 2014.
+The FIDO Alliance released its first official specification on December 9, 2014.